 - A. Mount the throttle microswitch on the throttle body so that the throttle linkage movement triggers the microswitch. - B. Adjust the microswitch to trigger at wide-open throttle by adjusting the microswitch's position to ensure the actuation arm of the microswitch "clicks" at the same point your throttle linkage reaches wide-open throttle against the throttle stop (Figure 10, Position A). - C. Ensure that the throttle and switch can reach the activation position, as shown in Figure 10, Position B, by using the accelerator pedal.
-Have an assistant slowly press the pedal to the floor while you listen for the "click" of the microswitch.

-3. Install the NOS arming switch (18) in the vehicle interior, within easy reach of the driver.
+Have an assistant slowly press the pedal to the floor while you listen for the "click" of the microswitch. - 3.
+Install the NOS arming toggle switch (18) in the vehicle interior, within easy reach of the driver.
 This switch is to be used to activate the nitrous system once safe engine RPM levels are reached.

 CAUTION!
 Never activate your nitrous system below 3000 engine RPM.
 The installation of the Throttle RPM-Activated Switch, P/N 15879NOS is highly recommended to reduce the risk of engine damage while using this kit.
-Call NOS Technical Support for the correct switch for your vehicle.
+NOTE: P/N 15879NOS is not designed to work on vehicles with distributor-less ignition systems.
+Call NOS Technical Support for the right RPM-Activated switch for your particular vehicle.

 - 4. Install the wiring relay (19) and relay harness (20) in the engine compartment near the battery.
 The relay's orange wire should reach the battery (+) terminal. - 5.
 Connect the orange relay wire to the battery (+) terminal.
 Install a 15 AMP fuse into the fuse socket. - 6.
 Connect one wire from each solenoid together.
-Join the solenoid wires to the blue relay wire. - Join the remaining solenoid wires together.
+Join the solenoid wires to the blue relay wire. - 7.
+Join the remaining solenoid wires together.
 Connect to a good chassis ground.